modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/206-prompt.md

 Such requirements make it difficult to build a multi-agent conversation when an agent may act as many different roles and speak continuously.
-Therefore, we decide to convert the list of messages into a string prompt in our built-in `format` function.
+Therefore, we decide to convert the list of messages into a user message in our built-in `format` function.

 #### Prompt Strategy